A C D E F G I M O P Q S U V W

 Why is CAPA important?

 • Compliance with legal requirements: In today’s highly regulated industries, compliance with government standards and regulations is non-negotiable.
 CAPA helps companies comply with regulations by identifying and resolving deviations from industry standards.
+This aspect of compliance is particularly important for companies in the pharmaceutical industry.

 What are the components of CAPA?